Interest tax relief

 Interest tax relief for business purposes

-Interest tax relief can be claimed for the following purposes:
+Interest tax relief can be claimed for interest on loans used: